 You probably get the picture by now, Airtable is endlessly adaptable - it's what makes prototyping on Airtable so powerful.
 But endless configuration comes with all the intellectual yack shaving and bike-shedding that can slow projects way down.
-So we would propose a couple conventions to help you build quickly.
+So we would propose a couple of conventions to help you build quickly.

 Create a developer environment

 To build quickly, you need to be able to break things.
-To give you the this freedom with an Airtable prototype you should create a production and dev base in your workspace.
+To give you this freedom with an Airtable prototype you should create a production and dev base in your workspace.

 Airtable makes this simple.
 First, set up your production base.
 Then duplicate the base to create a development environment with the same structure.
 Now, you can change the schema and make improvements knowing you have a fallback.